daedon/Fooocus-API-XYZ/README.md

 ### A Fooocus image generator front end for Fooocus-API
 Reads Fooocus parameters and generates images for all permutations

-Similar to Stable Diffusion Automatic-1111 script XYZ.

 Requires Fooocus-API installed and running.

+Similar to Stable Diffusion Automatic1111 XYZ script (more details below).

 #### Quick start